 - The ISCRC is small enough that most participants are able to form lasting collaborations and, in many cases, lasting friendships.
 Unlike, for instance, the American Educational Research Association (AERA) annual meeting with 15,000 attendees, the ISCRC annually attracts approximately 150 scholars and practitioners.
 The ambiance is intimate.

 - To the greatest extent possible, ISCRC is a forum that includes multiple perspectives on every policy argument.
-Some of the research is more supportive of various forms of school choice while other research has a more critical stance.
-Still others favor one form of choice while opposing other forms of choice.
-They are connected by the goal of using quality research to shed light on how school choice policies actually work.
+At this annual conference, we particularly welcome presentations that are critical as well as supportive of school choice.
+Papers focusing on school choice and reform outside of the United States or those with an international comparative emphasis are highly encouraged.
+Participants are connected by the goal of using quality research to shed light on how school choice policies actually work.

 - The ISCRC is fun.
 Its home has been Ft.
 Lauderdale, Florida and it is historically held on Martin Luther King weekend in mid-January.
-The 2018 ISCRC site at the Sonesta Hotel right across the street from the beach continues the attraction of warm scholarly conversation during the freezing winter months.
-Interestingly, actual attendance at sessions has historically been extremely high.
+The 2021 ISCRC will be back in Florida.
+You can check out the Conference Planning Committee here.

-- The Conference is academically very sound, with a rigorous peer-review process led this year by Dr. Yongmei Ni of the University of Utah and Dr. Chris Torres of Michigan State University.
+- The Conference is academically sound, with a rigorous peer-review process led this year by Dr. Anna Egalite of North Carolina State University.

-- Registrants attending from overseas are eligible for travel grants (historically $1000-$1200).
-Conference fees are kept as low as possible through the generosity of Corporate Sponsors and include bounteous breakfasts and elaborate evening receptions.
+- Registrants attending from overseas are eligible for travel grants (historically $1,000-$1,200).
+Conference fees are kept as low as possible through the generosity of Corporate Sponsors and include hearty breakfasts and fun evening receptions.